 A digital environment is more informative; greater transparency abounds through tasks, workflows and communication.
 Data and reporting give you instant access to business and project status.

 Make no mistake: Switching from an analog system to a digital one, or simply upgrading to more modern systems, can’t be accomplished in a weekend.
 It’s a transition your entire company will need to be on board for.
-Plenty of companies have failed in their attempt.
+Plenty of companies has failed in their attempt.
 But with a strategic effort, you can prepare your business, and everyone in it, for a digital-first future.

 Here are some key considerations.